9 May 2018

 The Seminars will take place from 12.15 – 13.00.

 Delegates will be able to attend one seminar at the event.
 No pre-selection is required – delegates will be able to select which session they attend onsite.

 Digital transformation is an important business enabler for public sector bodies.
 But while transformation significantly impacts security, it is often low down on the list of priorities.
 As critical services move online, how can public bodies offer both ease-of-use along with security for citizens and public service delivery?
 Join this session to discuss how you can seize the competitive advantage of digital while also managing the imperative to be secure by default.

 Cyber Essentials to Prevent a Major Breach

 This seminar looks at key advisory steps in the follow-up of a breach to remediate and protect against the possibility of unauthorised accessed by privileged insiders and third parties.
 We walk you through basic cyber hygiene, and deep dive into strategic choices you need to make to protect your critical data assets.

 Securing Cloud for Government

-Owing to an influx of international players and G-Cloud having opened its doors to SME suppliers, this seminar looks at how the expansion of the cloud ecosystem is balancing security commitments at every level of the supply chain are being adhered to, developed and challenged.
+This seminar looks at how the expansion of the cloud ecosystem is balancing security commitments at every level of the supply chain, and how cloud security principles are being adhered to, developed and challenged.